2008, the metamorphosis of Spain at the hands of Aragonés

 Spain’s group stage was impeccable and advanced to the playoffs with full victories against Russia, Sweden and the current champion, Greece, who became the worst title defender of all editions.
 In the quarterfinals I expected Italy, winner of the last World Cup, and there the Red managed to break a barrier that for many years seemed insurmountable.

 After a memorable match, in terms of the chances and the appearance of both teams beyond the game they played, the move to the semifinals had to be decided from the beginning. penalty spot.
-That fatal point that eliminated Spain in the 1996 Eurocup against England in the quarterfinals, in the same round that they were out of in the 2002 World Cup, or from where Raul He sent the National Team’s chances in the Euro 2000 to the clouds when he missed his penalty against France.
+That fatal point that eliminated Spain in the 1996 Eurocup against England in the quarterfinals, in the same round that they were out of in the 2002 World Cup, or from where Raul sent the chances of the National Team to the clouds in Euro 2000 when he missed his penalty against France.

 But something had changed in the Spanish team, and they were willing to show it.
 Boxes appeared to deflect pitches from From Rossi Y Say natale, Y Fabregas he sent the decisive penalty to the back of the net that put Spain in the semifinals.
 There they met again with Russia and an unforgettable recital in the second half was transformed into three goals that led to the final.